Hello everyone, I am Darren Toh. I have written for DoctorxDentist in the past about depression and mental illnesses, you can read about them here:

 However, they can get you referred to IMH regardless of where you are.

 Most hospitals have a psychiatric ward where you can stay to receive treatment as well.

-My advice is: Regardless of where you choose to seek treatment, as long as you are reasonable, polite and communicate your symptoms, you can receive not only adequate, but stellar mental healthcare in Singapore.
+My advice is: Regardless of where you choose to seek treatment, as long as you are reasonable, polite and communicate your symptoms, you can receive not only receive adequate, but stellar mental healthcare in Singapore.